PROCESSES

 Turning and milling

 During work processes such as turning, milling, deburring, drilling or filing workpieces, excess material, e.g. metal or plastic, is released in the form of chips and dust.
 To protect machinery and workers from these contaminants and hazardous substances, they must be reliably collected, extracted and separated.
-Required coolants and lubricants also form aerosols and mists.
-Special filter media are required for these to ensure efficient extraction.
+Required coolants and lubricants also form aerosols and mist, for which special filter media are required to ensure efficient extraction.

 Lasering

 The latest technologies such as laser techniques for marking plastics, cutting, welding or joining increase precision and productivity.
-These processes simultaneously release harmful vapors that are often in the submicroscopic range and must be safely captured, extracted and separated to protect people and machines.
+These processes simultaneously release harmful vapors, which are often in the submicroscopic range and must be safely captured, extracted and separated to protect people and machines.

 On the safe side